SMART Goals. One of our biggest lessons as a leadership team since we’ve starting using EOS is to make our quarterly SMART goals (rocks) achievable.

 - Set a timeline for each milestone and task.

 - Identify resources needed to complete the project.

 When the timeframe is up, measure how you did.
 Did you achieve your SMART goal?
 If so, onwards and upwards … it’s time to set your next goal.
-You should always have a SMART goal you are working at achieving and the adventurous of you can now look at defining your short, medium and long term goals.
+You should always have a SMART goal you are working at achieving.
+This is what working ON your business looks like.